NPYWC COVID-19 Staff Advice and Travel Restrictions updated 1 July 2021

 NPY Women’s Council staff are advised of the following advice and travel restrictions to remote communities in the NPY lands due to the current uncertainty about the spread and transmission of the Coronavirus (COVID-19):

 - NPYWC staff are required to follow all border control and mandatory self-quarantine requirements outlined by respective NT, SA & WA governments for entry to these states and territories, including extra conditions pertaining to travel to remote communities.

-- Additional to state and territory border control and mandatory self-quarantine requirements, it will be recommended that all staff returning to work after travelling to VIC and NSW (including outside of hotspot areas) get a COVID test, and remain away from the workplace until a negative result is confirmed.
+- Additional to state and territory border control and mandatory self-quarantine requirements, it will be recommended that all staff returning to work after travelling interstate or to Darwin get a COVID test, and remain away from the workplace until a negative result is confirmed.

 - We are advising staff to remain in Alice Springs and not return to the lands for at least 2 weeks and only if you are symptom free.

 - All NPYWC staff travelling to remote communities in the NPY Lands will need to have a NPYWC COVID-19 Safe Travel Work Plan approved by their manager.
 This plan will outline individual COVID-19 safe working practices based on the NPY Women’s Council COVID-19 Risk Management Plan.

 - All remote based staff are advised to stay working in their home community and avoid unnecessary travel.

 - All staff feeling unwell or suffering flu like symptoms are advised to stay at home and seek medical attention.